 5. Examples: Data analytics projects might involve creating business reports, tracking KPIs, identifying trends in customer behavior, or optimizing marketing campaigns.

-6. Skills: Data analysts need proficiency in data cleaning, data visualization, statistics, and domain knowledge.
-They may require a different level of programming or machine learning expertise than data scientists.
+6. Skills: Data analysts need proficiency in data cleaning, visualization, statistics, and domain knowledge.
+They may also require programming or machine learning expertise, which is different from that of data scientists.

 7. Tools: Data analysts commonly use tools like Excel, Tableau, Power BI, and SQL for data analysis and visualization.

-8. Career Path: Data analysts are typically involved in generating reports and dashboards and providing insights to stakeholders, supporting more immediate and operational decision-making.
+8. Career Path: Data analysts typically generate reports and dashboards and provide insights to stakeholders, supporting more immediate and operational decision-making.

 Data Science vs Data Analytics vs Machine Learning

-Machine Learning, a subset of AI, crafts algorithms and statistical models to empower computers to learn from data and make decisions autonomously, without direct programming.
-It encompasses employing mathematical and statistical methodologies to train models on data, subsequently utilizing these models for prediction or decision-making tasks.
+Machine Learning, a subset of AI, crafts algorithms and statistical models to empower computers to learn from data and make decisions autonomously without direct programming.
+It encompasses employing mathematical and statistical methodologies to train models on data and subsequently utilizing these models for prediction or decision-making tasks.

 Skills Required to Become a Machine Learning Engineer